 Whether you’re looking for a quick weeknight meal or something to soothe you during the colder months, chicken noodle soup is a timeless choice.
 Opting for thin noodles over egg noodles can make all the difference, giving you a soup that’s perfectly balanced and full of flavor.

 So next time you’re in the mood for something warm and comforting, remember that you don’t need a big pot to enjoy the simple pleasures of chicken noodle soup.
+And if you want to try another comfort food recipe for two, try my Easy Chicken and Dumplings Recipe – Made With Refrigerator Biscuit Dough!

 For other easy, recipes for two, search the Recipe Index Page located at the top of each recipe article.